Top Christmas Shows in London

-Don’t be a humbug this Christmas!
-Sprinkling a strong dose of festive cheer across London theatres, the Old Vic sees the return of A Christmas Carol, with Jack Thorne’s adaptation transporting audiences to Dickensian England for a third consecutive year.
-Paterson Joseph takes the helm as Ebenezer Scrooge, a cold-hearted business owner who is set in his ways.
+Don't be a humbug this Christmas!
+Sprinkling a strong dose of festive cheer across London theatres, the Old Vic sees the return of A Christmas Carol, with Jack Thorne's adaptation transporting audiences to Dickensian England for a fifth consecutive year.
+Stephen Mangan takes the helm as Ebenezer Scrooge, a cold-hearted business owner who is set in his ways.
 Greeted by the ghosts of former colleagues and Christmases past and present, Scrooge embarks on an epic journey that sees him change his ways.

 Raymond Briggs' The Snowman has sprinkled a flurry of wintry magic to the Peacock Theatre for over two decades.
 After a year's break, The Snowman returns to the West End for 2021, with even more theatregoers walking through the air.
 The Snowman sequels have been seen on TV for years, but there's nothing quite like stepping back in time to the original.